1 / 10

 Apple CarPlay and Android Auto are both offered on the X2.
 These are useful as they mirror apps from your phone onto the car’s infotainment screen.

 Space and practicality: BMW X2 boot space

-While there are more spacious and practical crossover SUVs on the market (the cheaper BMW X1 for a start), the X2 isn’t as impractical as you might expect for a car that appears to put style above substance.
+While there are more spacious and practical small SUVs on the market (the cheaper BMW X1 for a start), the BMW X2 isn’t as impractical as you might expect for a car that appears to put style above substance.

 Indeed, up front there’s just as much space as the X1.
 It feels more like a hatchback than an SUV thanks to its low seating position but there’s still plenty of headroom for the tallest of adults.
 There are various useful storage cubbies around the cabin including a generous glovebox, bulky door bins and some useful extra storage in the centre armrest.

 The rear of the BMW X2 feels a little claustrophobic thanks to the lowered roofline and small rear windows, but a pair of adults ought to be able to squeeze in without too many complaints.
 That’s as long as you don’t buy one with the panoramic sunroof which further eats into headroom.
 Middle-seat passengers won’t thank you, either - a lump in the floor gets in the way of feet, and the X2’s really narrow dimensions means they’ll be fighting for shoulder room.

 Kids will be happier back there, and there are Isofix points on the outer rear seats - helping you out when it comes to fitting child seats.